Endorsements

 First Read at GBM

-Member gives first read of endorsement resolution at the November 9 General Body Meeting, candidates may answer questions from chapter members
+Member gives first read of endorsement resolution at General Body Meeting

 Candidate or Ballot Measure Campaign Q&As